WolfDev8675/RepoSJX5/README.md

 ***Caution: never remove the files of type .txt --- infoDB.txt, userInfo.txt, UserDetails.txt
 These files are a very integral part of the UI and is important for the operation of the UI.
-Removing or Renaming these files could and will generate fatal errors and may stop the UI completely from even a small operation.
+Removing or Renaming these files could and will generate fatal errors and may stop the UI completely from even a small operation.**

+*Future Ideas:*
-*Future Ideas: 1. view/hide passwords (all hidden at moment)
+               1. view/hide passwords (all hidden at moment)
                2. passwords editable for the super user
                3. ability to change usernames by request
                4. additional screen in maintenance section to change the rates of tickets